Jambalaya

 Jambalaya (/ˌdʒæmbəˈlaɪə/ JAM-bə-LY-ə, /ˌdʒʌm-/ JUM-) is a savory rice dish that developed in the U.S. state of Louisiana fusing together African, Spanish, and French influences, consisting mainly of meat and/or seafood, and vegetables mixed with rice and spices.
 West Africans and Spanish people each had versions of jambalaya in their respective countries.
-Historian Ibraham Seck states Senegalese people were making jambalaya.
-The French introduced tomato to West Africans and they incorporated the crop into their one-pot rice dishes that created jambalaya and enhanced jollof rice.
-Spanish people made paella which is also a one-pot rice dish cooked with meats and vegetables.
+The tomato, a mainstay ingredient of the dish, was introduced to West Africans by the French and was subsequently incorporated into their one-pot rice dishes.
+Spanish people made paella, which is also a one-pot rice dish cooked with meats and vegetables.
 These styles of cuisines blended in Louisiana and resulted in cultural and regional variations of the dish.

 Etymology

 The Oxford English Dictionary indicates that jambalaya comes from the Provençal word jambalaia, meaning a mish mash, or mixup, and also meaning a pilaf (pilau) of rice.
 This is supported by the fact that the first printed appearance of the word is in a Provençal poem published in 1837.

 A folk etymology of the word suggests that it is the fusion of two Spanish words: jamón ("ham") + (a rice dish).
 However, the evidence for this idea is thin.
 Ham is not a featured element of the dish, and Spanish speakers would call a ham paella paella con jamón, not jamón paella.

 Another history, per Louisiana chef John Folse, author of The Encyclopedia of Cajun & Creole Cuisine (2004), is that jambalaya is a contraction of jambon à la yaya, meaning "ham with rice", from French jambon and Yoruba yaya.